As a recovering stress junkie, I know first-hand how burnout feels.

 Burnout is usually the result of chronic stress.
 We experience it when our nervous system doesn’t have the opportunity to recover from a stressful event before the next stress trigger starts.
 This means that we never get to relax, and we remain in the fight or flight response.

 When we’re chronically stressed, cortisol, the stress hormone peaks.
-This causes our mind to race and ruminates on worst-case scenarios while causing inflammation, tension, high blood pressure and digestive problems in our physical body.
+This causes our mind to race and ruminate on worst-case scenarios while causing inflammation, tension, high blood pressure and digestive problems in our physical body.

 The only way to recover from burnout is to minimise our stress and nurture our nervous system back to homeostasis.